 The Transmission Rights are deemed to have been allocated to a Registered Participant from the moment the Registered Participant has been informed of the Results and, where applicable, at the latest 1 hour and 30 minutes after the provisional Auction results are notified in accordance with Article 26.

-The Allocation Platform shall publish on its website the Shadow Auction results as soon as decoupling is finally declared, no later than at 2:00 p.m. on the preceding delivery day and.
+The Allocation Platform shall publish on its website the Shadow Auction results as soon as decoupling is finally declared in accordance with the publication timings set out in the latest approved version of article 4 paragraph 5 of the Core CCR fallback procedures according to Article 44 CACM.
 Auction results have been determined according to Article 24.
 For Shadow auctions known in advance, results will be published accordingly to article 19.

 The publication of the Shadow Auction results for each Bidding Zone border included in the Shadow Auction shall comprise at least the following data: